 Madagascar has more than three hundred species of reptiles, 90% of which are endemic, as well as a huge variety of frogs.
-We are not experts on these animals; if you find we have misidentified an animal, contact us and we will correct it.
+We are not experts on these animals; if you find we have misidentified or could not identify an animal, contact us and we will correct it.

 Dwarf chameleon, Brookesia sp.